alexharri/website/posts/icelandic-developer-survey-2024.md

 <BarChart data="years-of-experience-count" width={640} minWidth={440} horizontal />

 This gets more interesting when we group the data on experience by age cohort.
-The below chart shows years of experience, grouped by the age.
+The below chart shows years of experience, grouped by age.

 <BarChart data="experience-by-age" horizontal stacked width={660} height={300} />

+<SmallNote label="" center>PS: Try hitting the 'Normalize' toggle on the top-right.
+It allows you to switch from viewing the absolute counts to viewing percentages within each group.
+Every chart which groups data has this button.</SmallNote>

 Most developers aged 45 or above have over 20 years of experience, indicating that most older developers started their career in their 20s.
 Looking at the younger age cohorts indicates that most of them started their career in their 20s as well, with a smaller percentage starting in their 30s or 40s.